grassknoted/Unvoiced/README.md

 2. `DetectHand.py` detection of the hand using the `hand_detection_cascade.xml` file

 ## DetectHand.py
-Pressing 'c' opens up a new window that shows the stream with a HSV filter applied.
+Pressing `c` opens up a new window that shows the stream with a HSV filter applied.

-Pressing ESC closes all windows and exits the program.
+Pressing `ESC` closes all windows and exits the program.